 How well you do after being treated for breast cancer depends on many things.
 The more advanced your cancer, the poorer the outcome.
 Other factors that determine the risk for recurrence and the likelihood of successful treatment include:

-Location of the tumor and how far it has spread
+Location of the tumour and how far it has spread

-Whether the tumor is hormone receptor-positive or -negative
+Whether the tumour is hormone receptor-positive or -negative

-Rate of cell division or how quickly the tumor is growing
+Rate of cell division or how quickly the tumour is growing

 After considering all of the above, your provider can discuss your risk of having a recurrence of breast cancer.